imagineLife/human-effort/ux-workflow.md

 - App-Like Designs are complete
 - Annotations are present, represeting user choices throughout the user stories
 - **In a heavily data-driven application,** special annotations and variable element states are clear, accomodating all data-driven varieties of displayed elements

+## Animations

+Include animations in a prototype-like design.

+## Pass It On

+With designs accommodationg user stories, assure developers receive and understand the designs.